 Recruitment Sources.
 When position vacancies occur, the Human Resources Officer shall publicize these opportunities of employment, including applicable salary information and employment qualifications.
 Information on job openings and hiring practices will be published in local, regional and minority publications and/or other news media as necessary to inform the community and create a quality and diverse pool of applicants.
 In addition, notice of vacancies shall be posted at designated conspicuous sites within departments and posted on electronic media.
 Individuals shall be recruited from a geographic area as wide as necessary and for a period of time sufficient to ensure that well-qualified applicants are obtained for City service.
-The North Carolina Employment Security Commission shall normally be used as a recruitment source.
 In rare situations because of emergency conditions, high turnover, etc., the City may hire or promote without advertising jobs, upon the approval of the City Manager.